Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Investigation of Failure Modes

 Results in Figure~\ref{fig:conv_diff_u}(a) show that our baseline regression model accurately learned the underlying solution regardless of the optimizer's choice.
 That means our neural network architecture is capable of representing the target function.
-However, from Figure~\ref{fig:conv_diff_u}(b) we observe that our PINN model failed to learn the underlying target solution.
+However, from Figure~\ref{fig:conv_diff_u}(b), our PINN model failed to learn the underlying target solution.
 We know that this failure is not due to insufficient expressivity of our neural network architecture.
 The only change we made to our regression objective function \eqref{eq:data_driven_loss} was replacing the domain loss with physics \eqref{eq:pinn_loss}.
-As a consequence, our loss function was imbalanced due to scale disparity which impeded convergence of our optimizers \eqref{eq:pinn_loss}.
-Similarly, from Figure~\ref{fig:conv_diff_u}(c), we observe that our PECANN model accurately captured the boundary conditions but failed to learn the underlying solution.
-Again this failure is not due to insufficient expressivity of our neural network model.
+Consequently, our loss function was imbalanced due to scale disparity, which impeded the convergence of our optimizers \eqref{eq:pinn_loss}.
+Similarly, from Figure~\ref{fig:conv_diff_u}(c), our PECANN model accurately captured the boundary conditions but failed to learn the underlying solution.
+Again this failure is not due to the low expressivity of our neural network model.
 We also know that PECANNs properly balance each objective term, unlike PINNs.
 Thus far, we demonstrated failures of our physics-based models in learning the solution of \eqref{eq:convection_diffusion_pde}.
 To gain further insight, we visualize the loss landscapes of our trained models in the next section.